How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 What is Blue Spirulina?

 Blue spirulina is a neon blue-colored edible species of algae.
-It is closely related to green spirulina, which is the more common dietary supplement.
-Both are types of cyanobacteria (although note that cyanobacteria is a broad group and not all varieties are edible; in fact, some can be toxic).
+It's closely related to green spirulina, which is the more common dietary supplement.
+Both are types of cyanobacteria.
+Importantly, note that cyanobacteria is a broad group and not all varieties are edible; in fact, some can be toxic.

 Blue Spirulina Nutrition

 Spirulina is often called a "superfood" because of its nutrient density.
-It contains B vitamins, iron, manganese.
-It also contains protein.
-At the risk of stating the obvious, it is a much more healthful way to create blue drinks than using food coloring, which can have adverse effects.
+It contains antioxidants, B vitamins (particularly riboflavin and thiamin), iron, magnesium, and manganese.
+It also contains some protein and healthy fats (omega-3 and omega-6).
+It's a much more healthful way to create blue drinks than using artificial food coloring, which can have adverse effects.

 What Does Blue Spirulina Taste Like?

 The taste of spirulina can vary widely, so it's important to make sure you're getting it from a high-quality source.
-Some spirulina varieties, including some green spirulina powders I've bought over the years, can have an ocean-y taste.
-However, quality blue spirulina (see my recommendations below) have almost no smell or taste at all.
-Importantly, you'll only be using it in small amounts, so it shouldn't impact the flavor of your drink (especially if you're creating a more strongly flavored sip)
+Some spirulina varieties, including a few green spirulina powders I've bought over the years, can have an ocean-y taste.
+However, quality blue spirulina (see my recommendations below) has almost no smell or taste.
+Importantly, you'll only be using it in small amounts, so it shouldn't impact the flavor of your drink.

 Where to Buy Blue Spirulina

 Blue spirulina is a specialty ingredient, so it is not widely available.
 That said, artisan grocery stores may have it.
 You can also purchase it online.
 Make sure you're buying it from a trusted source that specializes in superfood ingredients.
-My personal go-to is Unicorn Superfoods (note that this isn't sponsored in any way, I genuinely love their products).
+My personal go-to is Unicorn Superfoods (note that this isn't sponsored in any way, I just love their products).
+At the time I'm writing this, Unicorn Superfoods sells their blue spirulina on Amazon, which is easier for US customers since you'll avoid international shipping charges.
 I've also enjoyed Raw Nice.

 How to Store Blue Spirulina

 Always check the packaging of the blue spirulina you purchase for specific information.
-Generally speaking though, storing spirulina in the refrigerator in a sealed container will prolong its life.
+Generally speaking, storing spirulina in the refrigerator in a sealed container will prolong its life.

 A blue spirulina smoothie in a large glass, shown in a flower garden during the summer.